Ehsansobhni/to-do-list-angular/README.md

 ## ✨ Features

 - ➕ Add new tasks to each list
+- ✅ Mark tasks as completed with a checkbox (completed tasks are crossed out)
 - ❌ Delete tasks from lists
 - 📋 Display all tasks clearly
-- 🗂️ Manage tasks in **two separate lists** for better organization

 ---